-As part of the Counter Terrorism and Security Act 2015, schools have a duty to 'have due regard to the need to prevent people being drawn into terrorism'.
-This is known as the 'Prevent Duty'.
+As part of the Counter Terrorism and Security Act 2015, our academy has a duty to 'have due regard to the need to prevent people being drawn into terrorism'.
+This has become known as the 'Prevent Duty'.

-Where staff are concerned that children and young people are developing extremist views or show signs of becoming radicalised, they should discuss this with the DSL.
+Where our staff are concerned that children and young people are developing extremist views or show signs of becoming radicalised, they should discuss this with the DSL.
 The DSL has received training about the Prevent Duty and tackling extremism and is able to support staff with any concerns they may have.

 The curriculum is used to ensure that children and young people understand how people with extreme views share these with others, especially using the internet.
 Staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
-Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the DSL (or deputy) making a Prevent referral using the on-line form: Refer someone to the Prevent Team | Nottinghamshire Police
+Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the DSL (or deputy) making a Prevent referral using the form: National Prevent referral form and e mail to Prevent@nottinghamcity.gov.uk

-We are committed to ensuring that our pupils are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
+We are committed to ensuring that our children are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
 Teaching the academy's core values alongside the fundamental British values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society.